sakitume/SilverLite-FC/docs/Targets.md

 * RX_SPI_EXTI_PIN - PA14 (GPIO External interrupt mode)
     * Examining `A7105Init()` in Betaflight source code reveals it is configured for `EXTI_TRIGGER_RISING`
 * RX_SPI_LED_PIN - PB9 (GPIO output)
 * RX_SPI_BIND_PIN - PB2 (GPIO input), Should we enable pull up or pull down?
 After completing support for this target I discovered it did not need any pull up or pull down.
+NOTE: When testing with CrazyBeeF3FS it would often go into bind mode mid-flight.
+So I think a pullup is necessary.

 Note: For ESC pinouts look inside Betaflight for the corresponding `target.c` and you'll see a table like this:
 ```